Individual Counseling & Therapy | Columbia, Mo

 Counseling for Anxiety - Good News and Bad News

-Anxiety doesn't have to be something debilitating or something that stops us from functioning in our daily lives.
+Anxiety doesn't have to be debilitating.
+It doesn’t have to stop us from functioning in our daily lives.
 There are millions of North Americans who thrive with anxiety and, in many ways, anxiety is self-protective and helps people to succeed in ways that those without anxiety can't quite understand.
 My point is that we shouldn't throw the baby out with the bath water.
 Anxiety can be something we can manage and has served some people very well.

-The bad news, however, is that anxiety isn't something we can just get rid of completely.
+The bad news, however, is that all anxiety isn't created equal and anxiety isn’t something we can ever get rid of completely.

-We've (as a species) had a longstanding and helpful relationship with anxiety - it has served us well in many ways and it's really improbable that it's going to be gone forever from your life.
+We've (as a species) had a longstanding and helpful relationship with anxiety - it has served us well, kept us alive, and it's really unlikely that it's going to be gone forever from your life.
 The Counseling Hub doesn't advocate for lying to potential (or current) clients, so we are forthright in saying that we can absolutely help you alleviate some of the anxiety, manage it emotionally, and live with it in such a way that you have a rich life and don't feel constantly overwhelmed by it.
 However, we cannot, nor will not, promise to help you get rid of anxiety completely.

 How do I know if I have anxiety?